 Area of Concentration Courses

 Four courses are required to earn this Area of Concentration within the MA in Film and Media program.
-One additional available course is Sound Design/Video Games - PY.550.524.
+The fourth course is Sound Design/Video Games - PY.550.524.

 This course is a practical exploration of all aspects of mixing audio for film and tv.
 The students will prepare to mix during the first half of the semester, topics will include dialog editing, automated dialog replacement (ADR, or “looping”), Foley, music editing and sound effects spotting as well as basic sound design.
 Recording of ADR and Foley will take place in the studio at the JHU-MICA Film Centre using condenser and dynamic microphones.
 The class will shift its focus in the second half of the semester to re-recording mixing, exploring both the technical and creative aspects of mixing.
 Students will learn to mix in the Film Centre’s control room using Avid Pro Tools HD software for Apple macOS with proprietary and third-party software plug-ins.
 Upon completion of the course, students will know how to provide final mix files as well as stems, i.e. mix minus, M&E, dialog, sound effects, and music.
 Projects will include spotting, prepping, building and mixing a short film or series of scenes.
 Class will occur during a three-hour weekday evening throughout the semester in the sound studio of The JHU-MICA Film Centre, where students will work as a class to record and edit group projects and, schedule permitting, individual projects.